The Good Wife (Japanese TV series)

 The Good Wife (グッドワイフ) is a Japanese television drama series starring Takako Tokiwa, Kotaro Koizumi, Kiko Mizuhara, Takumi Kitamura, and Kika Kobayashi.
 It is a Japanese remake of the American television series of the same title which aired on CBS from 2009 to 2016.
-It aired on TBS from January 13 to March 17, 2019 on Sundays 21:00 hrs.
+It aired on TBS from January 13 to March 17, 2019, on Sundays at 21:00 hrs.